openpermissions/odrl-profile/README.md

 no simple way  to saythat an offer is linked to a set of asset nor to clarify how many can be picked from the asset.

-OpenLicensing is introducing primitives to discuss about sets of assets and picking elements from sets.
+OpenPermissions is introducing primitives to discuss about sets of assets and picking elements from sets.

 Definition of "IdTypes"
 -----------------------

-OpenLicensing platform assumes generally that `IdType` instances have semantic IRI and are defined as a `skos` taxonomy in single centrally-governed hub-specific namespace.
+OpenPermissions platform assumes generally that `IdType` instances have semantic IRI and are defined as a `skos` taxonomy in single centrally-governed hub-specific namespace.
 It is the responsiblity of the hub owner to ensure the consistency of the taxonomy.